John Mackenzie, 9th of Kintail

 John Mackenzie (c.
 1480-c.
 1561), or "John of Killin", traditionally reckoned 9th of Kintail, was a Highland chief and head of the Clan Mackenzie.

 Origins and education

 John was the son of Kenneth Mackenzie, 7th of Kintail (d.
 1492) by his second wife, or reputed wife, Agnes Fraser.
 The Mackenzies' origins lay in the Northwest Highlands, but the centre of their power had by the end of the 15th century shifted to Easter Ross.
 John succeeded his half-brother, Kenneth (died 1498-99) in the chiefship while still a minor.
 It is likely that he achieved his majority in 1501, which suggests that he was born in about 1480.

-John is said to have been sent to be educated at Court in Edinburgh (pursuant to an Act of 1496, a legal requirement for boys in his station of life).
+John is said to have been sent to be educated at Court in Edinburgh (pursuant to the Education Act 1496, a legal requirement for boys in his station of life).
 However, the terms of a bond subscribed by him in favour of the Earl of Huntly suggest that he remained illiterate.